FilippoBovo/production-data-science/tutorial/e-iterate_to_product/README.md

 ![refactor](../../resources/iterate_to_product.png)

-In the fourth part of this worked example, we discuss the iteration of the explore-refactor cycle and create a data pipeline that can be run from the command line, corresponding to our end-product.
+In the fifth part of this worked example, we discuss the iteration of the explore-refactor cycle and create a data pipeline that can be run from the command line, corresponding to our end-product.

 ## Explore-Refactor Cycle

 So far, we have seen a single exploration and a single refactoring steps.
-The idea of the workflow presented in this tutorial is to cycle through small exploration and refactoring steps, instead of doing a single big exploration, refactoring just at the end.
+The idea of the workflow presented in this tutorial is to cycle through small exploration and refactoring steps, instead of doing a single big exploration and refactoring just at the end.

-Cycling through small exploration and refactoring steps has several advantages over a single exploration with final refactoring.
+Cycling through small exploration and refactoring steps has several advantages over a single exploration with a final refactoring.

 - Cycling through refactoring and exploration keeps the code modular.
 In turn, **the codebase becomes smaller, and easier to reuse and fix**.
 In general, [viewing code as a liability](https://youtu.be/YyhfK-aBo-Y?t=17m42s), less code means less liability.
 - Modular code allows to build tests that make the **codebase robust against change**.
 In addition, by writing tests, it is easier to exploit the weaknesses of a system.